Rain-X Rain Repellent Review: I Tested This Windshield Treatment for 20 Days

 2. Then I took the bottle of Rain-X and shook it well.

 4. I just poured some product on the applicator pad and then applied it to the windshield in circular motions.
-I divided the windshield into four parts and poured more product on the applicator pad for each pad.
+I divided the windshield into four parts and poured more product on the applicator pad for each part.

 5. Then, you have to wait for a few minutes to allow the product to bond with the glass.
 Here, you’ll feel its pretty intense smell, so don’t inhale too much while applying the product hehe.